UL-FRI/thesis-BDR/README.md

     ../editor-cfg/build gold

-To build the final version that is to be printed and book bound run:
+To build the final version that is to be (printed and) sent to the bookbinder run:

     ../editor-cfg/build press